zoujiaqing/Signal-Server/docs/signal-server-configuration.md

 ### AWS CloudWatch

-AWS loves to nickel and dime you for everything you got, and making all the `DynamoDB` tables will generate tons of alarms in `CloudWatch`

-To minimize charges (though you will probably still need to pay ~$1 USD a month)
+If you make your `DynamoDB` tables with the `Provisioned with auto scaling` setting instead of `On-demand`, eight `Cloudwatch` alarms will be created to handle scaling the read/write of the table

+- Note that deleting these alarms will remove the auto-scaling functionality, but also remove the massive charges from having hundreds of alarms

+To minimize charges:

 - Go to `CloudWatch` > `Alarms` dropdown > `All alarms`